 Foreign Body Identification

 Foreign objects found by the final end-user in food, beverages or non-food products are a serious issue.
 Fragments include glass, metal, plastic, or other non-organic or organic solid objects.
-The stage at which the fragment has been introduced may be unknown, so delaying corrective action.
+The stage at which the fragment has been introduced may not be easy to determine.
 A foreign object incident can undermine a company's image and reputation and needs to be addressed quickly.
 Some foreign objects must not be destroyed during testing.
 Other foreign objects are extremely small, leading one to wonder whether they can be analysed at all.